 The Patient Experience Survey is conducted annually by the ABS and collects information from a representative sample of the Australian population.
 The Patient Experience Survey is one of several components of the Multipurpose Household Survey, as a supplement to the monthly Labour Force Survey.

-The Patient Experience Survey collects data on access and barriers to a range of health care services, including:
+The Patient Experience Survey collects data on use and experiences of a range of health care services, including: